ChainAgnostic/CAIPs/CAIPs/caip-261.md

 1. Trust in an individual or entity is based on their qualities, or their abilities; it is not binary and evolves over time,
 2. Distrust assertions allow for the capture of suspicious behaviors,
 3. The security of software components is assessed based on findings from security reports,
-4. The security reports can be approved or challenged by the community, through endorsement and dispute form community,
+4. The security reports can be approved or challenged by the community, through endorsement and dispute from community,

 ## Test Cases